drew2a/sentry-scrubber/README.md

 - `dict_markers_to_scrub`: Dictionary of markers that indicate sections to be redacted
 - `event_fields_to_cut`: Set of fields to remove from events
 - `exclusions`: Set of values to exclude from scrubbing
+- `scrub_ip`: Flag to enable or disable IP scrubbing.
+Defaults to True.
+- `scrub_hash`: Flag to enable or disable hash scrubbing.
+Defaults to True.
+- `scrub_folders`: Flag to enable or disable folder scrubbing.
+Defaults to True.